nikgraf/webui_tasks.dart/README.md

 # How will this library help me?

 This library will allow you to:
-* Compile webui components to Javascript in one console step as well as minidart compilation (dart to dart). [[In Development](https://github.com/damondouglas/webui_tasks.dart/issues/milestones)]
+* Compile webui components to Javascript in one console step as well as minidart compilation (dart to dart).
-* Fix the relative Urls in the output Webui entry point Html file. [[Done!](https://github.com/damondouglas/webui_tasks.dart/issues/5)]
+* Fix the relative Urls in the output Webui entry point Html file.
-* Copy static assets such as Javascript linked from the entry point Html file into the target output directory. [[Done!](https://github.com/damondouglas/webui_tasks.dart/issues/4)]
+* Copy static assets such as Javascript linked from the entry point Html file into the target output directory.

 # How do I get started?